A Mean-Field Game of Market Entry: Portfolio Liquidation with Trading Constraints

 \subsection{Fixed-point analysis}

-Two key challenges arise when solving the equation \eqref{eq:mu-first-integral} with the terminal condition \eqref{eq:terminal_condtion}.
-First, the terminal condition is given implicitly in terms of the solution; second, the equation is not a backward equation, due to the dependence of $\phi_\mu(t)$ on the forward path $(\mu_s)_{0 \leq s \leq t}$.
+Two key challenges arise when solving equation \eqref{eq:mu-first-integral} with the terminal condition \eqref{eq:terminal_condtion}.
+First, the terminal condition is implicitly given in terms of the entire solution; second, the equation is neither a forward, nor a backward equation due to the dependence of $\phi_\mu(t)$ on the forward path $(\mu_s)_{0 \leq s \leq t}$.

-To overcome both problems we consider a family of parametrized backward equations subject to a consistency requirement on the parameters.
+To overcome both problems, we consider a family of parameterized backward equations subject to a consistency requirement on the parameters.
 More precisely, we replace the implicit terminal value $\mu_T$ by a generic parameters $\theta \ge 0$ and the endogenous quantity $\phi_\mu(T)$ by a generic parameter $c \geq 0$.
 The resulting parameterized backward equation reads:

 \begin{remark} The key difference between the market drop-out model considered in \cite{FHH-2023} and the model considered in this paper is that the terminal condition in \cite{FHH-2023} depends on the trading rate $\mu$ only through the quantity $\phi_\mu(T)$.
 In that setting, the equilibrium equation could be solved by solving a one-dimensional root finding problem.
-In our current setting the terminal condition depends on the entire history of market entries, which renders the root-finding problem much more complex. \end{remark}

-In a first step we prove that for any pair of parameters $(\theta,c)$ there exists a unique solution to the terminal value problem \eqref{eq:mu-backwards}, which we denote by $\mu^{\theta, c}$.
-In a second step we show that there exists a pair $(\theta,c)$ such that the following conditions hold:
+In our current setting, the terminal condition depends on the entire history of market entries, which renders the root-finding problem much more complex. \end{remark} In a first step, Section~\ref{sec:auxiliary_backwards:equations}, we prove that for any pair of parameters $(\theta,c)$ there exists a unique solution to the terminal value problem \eqref{eq:mu-backwards}, which we denote by $\mu^{\theta, c}$.
+To establish the existence and uniqueness of a fixed-point, we then show in a second step, Section~\ref{sec:eu_fixedpoints}, that there exists a pair $(\theta,c)$ such that the following conditions hold:

-The corresponding solution $\mu^{\theta, c}$ yields a solution to our fixed point equation \eqref{eq:mu-first-integral} with terminal condition \eqref{eq:terminal_condtion}, hence, a fixed point of the mapping $F$.
+The corresponding solution $\mu^{\theta, c}$ yields a solution to our fixed point equation \eqref{eq:mu-first-integral} with terminal condition \eqref{eq:terminal_condtion}, therefore, a fixed point of the mapping $F$.